kaanaldemir/nvidiaProfileInspectorForkAIOForkception/README.md

+## I'm a fork fixing a fork disguised as a another fork.

 ## What is this fork?
 Why does it exist?
 What do you mean by "fork all-in-one?"
 With the main repo from Orbmu2k having gone without updates since 2023, this fork aims to collect changes made across various forks into a single release that represents the "most up to date version" possible.
 Changes are reviewed and manually merged from forks of the original nvidiaProfileInspector repo found on GitHub.